 If you have multiple credit cards, if they are constantly maxed out or you continue to max them back out after making a payment each month, then you may have a spending problem.
 You may also have an issue if you are constantly juggling between them, trying to figure out which has enough credit remaining on it so you can spend more.

 Continuing to spend even when you do not have the funds to do so, is another sign of having a spending problem.
 Being in denial about the amount of debt you have, or how much money you actually spend on things you do not need each month, are other signs.

 Take a good look at your budget and what you spend each month.
 If you are buying luxury items or items you truly do not need on credit, then chances are, you have a spending problem.

 Do you ever go into a store and begin walking around the store putting random items in your cart?
+Do you ever load up your online cart, even if you don't need anything new?
 Is it not as much about what you are buying, rather, the simple act of buying something?
 Then you may have a spending issue.

 People who buy things simply for the sake of buying, or who overbuy for family and friends for holiday and special occasion gifts, may have a spending problem.

 If you think you recognize any of these signs in your spending, then you may have a spending problem and should likely seek professional help before it’s too late and your finances suffer.
 Remember, spending issues can cause other serious problems with your finances, such as debt, home foreclosure, relationship issues, and more.
 Additionally, you may tackle your other financial issues, like getting out of debt, separately.

 There are several resources you can take advantage of to deal with shopping addiction, including therapy or counseling, or joining a self-help group such as Debtors Anonymous or Spenders Anonymous